Nursing Pad Guide: Which Type Is Best for You?

 How to Use Nursing Pads (Without Looking Like You're Smuggling UFOs)

 Speaking of comfort, this is where I have to mention something that literally saved my nursing journey.
-When my nipples were cracked and feeling like they'd been through a cheese grater, I discovered Silver Nursing Cups from Go Mommy.
+When my nipples were cracked and feeling like they'd been through a cheese grater, I discovered Go Mommy® Silver Nursing Cups.
 Unlike regular nursing pads, these little miracle workers actually helped heal my poor, battered nipples while protecting them.
 They're like armor for your nipples, but comfortable armor that actually promotes healing.
+For detailed information on medication safety while nursing, consult the Breastfeeding Network.

 The Stay Dry Struggle Is Real